Provided by Albert Einstein College of Medicine in collaboration with Haymarket Medical Education

 CHAIR Michael J. Thorpy, MB, ChB Professor of Neurology Albert Einstein College of Medicine Bronx, NY

-Dr. Thorpy has served on the speakers’ bureaus for Jazz Pharmaceuticals and Merck & Co., Inc. He has also conducted research funded by Balance Therapeutics, Flamel Technologies, and Jazz Pharmaceuticals.
+Dr. Thorpy has served on the speakers’ bureaus for Jazz Pharmaceuticals and Merck & Co., Inc. He has also has conducted research funded by Balance Therapeutics, Flamel Technologies, and Jazz Pharmaceuticals.

 FACULTY Richard K. Bogan, MD, FCCP, FAASM Chief Medical Officer, SleepMed, Inc. Clinical Associate Professor, Medical University of South Carolina Clinical Associate Professor, University of South Carolina Columbia, SC